saltstack/salt/doc/topics/tutorials/cron.rst

 ================================

-If you would like the Salt Minion to regularly check in with the master you can use the venerable cron to run the :term:`salt-call` command.
+If you would like the Salt Minion to regularly check in with the master you can use the venerable cron to run the `salt-call` command.

 .. code-block:: bash